 1. Don’t live in fear of the wrong ending

 What is your most significant work?
 What is your greatest life goal?
 Sometimes we are paralyzed to really pour into that dream because we fear the wrong ending.
-Our book doesn’t get published.
+Our business never earns a full time income.
 No one buys our album.
 No one shops in the store we opened.
 We want to venture out and take risks, but what if it all goes horribly wrong?

 You can’t waste good.